Providence Catholic High School

 Providence Catholic High School (often referred to as Providence, Provi, or abbreviated PCHS) is a Roman Catholic secondary school located in New Lenox, Illinois.
 Located in the Roman Catholic Diocese of Joliet, Providence Catholic is a private school run by the Order of Saint Augustine and is a member of the Augustinian Secondary Education Association.
+Known for its exceptional athletic program, the school holds the Illinois private school record with the most IHSA State Championships.

 The school is located at the crossroads of Lincoln Highway (also part of U.S. Highway 30) and Interstate 80.